michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 );
 ```

-To improve performance, CAGG takes data for calculation only from the specified time range declared with two time offsets: start_offset and end_offset.
+To improve performance, CAGG takes data for calculation only from the specified time range declared with two time offsets: `start_offset` and `end_offset`.
 Both are in the past, and relative to the moment of scheduled processing.

 ```
 time —>———————|——————————————|———————————————|———————————|
-         start offset   end offset     scheduled now    now
+         start offset   end offset     scheduled time   now
 ```

-* start_offset: defines the lower boundary of how far back in time data should be refreshed.
+* `start_offset`: defines the lower boundary of how far back in time data should be refreshed.
 It also enables safe data deletion of older chunks from the origin hypertable.
 Otherwise, removing old data from the source table would be reflected in CAGG results.
-* end_offset: defines the upper boundary of how far back in time data should be refreshed.
+* `end_offset`: defines the upper boundary of how far back in time data should be refreshed.
 It also prevents race conditions with incoming data.
 Aggressive end_offset values might miss performance expectations due to frequent refreshes.
-* schedule_interval: How often should CAGG be refreshed
+* `schedule_interval`: How often should CAGG be refreshed

-Because data coming from HA is appending only (no updates nor deletes), setting the policy is not so crucial, thus easier.
+Data coming from HA is appending only (no updates nor deletes), thus the policy might be set like this:

-* For hourly aggregates: `start_offset = 1 hour, end_offset = 15 minutes, schedule_interval = 15` minutes
+* For hourly aggregates: `start_offset = 1 hour, end_offset = 15 minutes, schedule_interval = 15 minutes`
 * For daily aggregates: `start_offset = 1 day, end_offset = 4 hours, schedule_interval = 2 hours`

 ### Real-Time Aggregates